 Following the A8’s ‘quattro’ line along the side, the next stage of the tour sees us taking a seat in the back ready for our first taste of the car’s interior qualities.
 Legroom feels generous, and after minor adjustments, the seat fits like a glove.
 Equipped with a new Bang & Olufsen sound system, the audio demonstration far exceeded expectations and will take some serious beating.
 Leaving the car without the use of sight proves a little more tricky than expected, but is made somewhat easier by the gloriously crafted handles that unlatch the doors with that gentle pop synonymous with premium German cars.

 Moving Around The Car

-Yet again Audi have managed to position everything impeccably, with all the controls placed exactly where our hands fell naturally.
+Yet again Audi has managed to position everything impeccably, with all the controls placed exactly where our hands fell naturally.
 It’s here that the touchy-feely side of things goes into overdrive, with various ‘levels’ of the dashboard and doors clad in differing materials and textures.
-Wood, aluminium, glass, leather and alcantara are all present and create some serious stimulation for our fingers.
+Wood, aluminium, glass, leather and Alcantara are all present and create some serious stimulation for our fingers.